input-output-hk/plutus-use-cases/eleks/nft/README.md

-# Plutus Platform starter project
+# Plutus Platform starter project.

 This project gives a simple starter project for using the Plutus Platform.